jkvatne/jkvgui/readme.md

 This software is released with the UNLICENSE.
 See https://choosealicense.com/licenses/unlicense/
-and the file UNLICENCE in the root directory.
+and the file UNLICENCE is in the root directory.